-Palm Beach Boulevard has one of the highest accident rates in the region for pedestrians, he said.
+Palm Beach Boulevard has which also is known as State one of the highest accident rates in the region for pedestrians, he said.
 During the three-year period from 1997-1999 there were 900 crashes involving pedestrians and bicycles, according to the latest available state statistics.